 - Entertainment: Begin to think of games and entertainment, and even party favors for your group.
 This can be just you, or you and the bridesmaids if you intend to surprise the bride.

 - Logistics: This will also be the time to start ordering tickets and making reservations, especially if the event will be held outside of town.
 Also, think about transportation details and lodgings.

 - Transportation: Seeing as alcohol might be heavily involved in your party, you will need to decide on the mode of transportation in time.
 Would it be a party bus, limo, a van, or even car rentals?
 You would need answers to these questions if you’re to have fun but responsible night.

 - Research: Begin to research the performances for the night, if any.

 One Month Before

-It’s one month to the party.
+It’s one month before the party.
 It’s getting closer, but at least you’ve got certain things done.
 This is what the picture should look like by the time you have one month left before the bachelorette party.

 - The Bachelorette Party Planner Checklist: Have a checklist that will keep you in line.
 This bachelorette party to-do list will help you create a timeline for every single thing that needs to be done before the party.
 Put these tasks in your calendar or print it out and keep it somewhere you can see them.